 Vehicle and Test Information

 The program includes gasoline powered vehicles with a model year of less than 25 years prior to January 1 of the current calendar year, with a manufacturer's gross vehicle weight rating of 10,000 pounds or less.
 The gross vehicle weight rating, which is determined by the manufacturer, is the weight of the vehicle plus the maximum weight the vehicle is designed to carry.
 In many cases, emissions are tested while the vehicle is driven on a dynamometer at only 15 mph and 25 mph.
 Most 1996 and newer vehicles will receive a test of the vehicle's on-board diagnostic computer system instead of the regular tailpipe emissions test.
-Most vehicles will also receive a gas cap pressure test to detect excessive fuel vapor leakage.
 For all gasoline powered vehicles, a visual smoke inspection, and an inspection of certain emissions control equipment that was originally installed by the manufacturer will be conducted.